s1m0n3g/warp-trading-bot/README.md

   - This config is useful if you find yourself in a situation when rugpull happen, and you failed to sell.
 In this case there is a big loss of value, and sometimes it's more beneficial to keep the token, instead of selling it for almost nothing.
 - `SELL_SLIPPAGE` - Slippage %.
 - `AUTO_SELL_WITHOUT_SELL_SIGNAL` - Set `false` to keep holding tokens in case didn't find sell signal
+- `KEEP_5_PERCENT_FOR_MOONSHOTS` - Keep 5% of token.
+WARNING: consider token account rent expenses and TAKE_PROFIT and STOP_LOSS is skewed by small amount.

 #### Snipe list